Susanna and the Elders (Artemisia Gentileschi, Pommersfelden): Father's guidance

 Gentileschi's father, Orazio Gentileschi, was one of the first people in Italy to paint in the style of Caravaggio.
 With Gentileschi's father being her first teacher, it was not surprising that Gentileschi painted in a similar style.
 Art historians have different opinions about this version of Susanna and the Elders.
-One opinion comes from Marry D. Garrard who thinks that Gentileschi is representing a rare visual of a female who has been victimized.
+Although there is no evidence to support them, opinions of art historians about the subject of these paintings abound.
+One opinion comes from Marry D. Garrard who thinks that Gentileschi is representing a rare visual of a woman who has been victimized.
 This is because Garrard believes that the painting could be related to Gentileschi's resistance to the sexual harassment that she received from men in her community before she was raped by Agostino Tassi.
-On the other hand, Gianni Papi stated that the two elders were meant to represent her father and her second teacher, Tassi, because it is thought that his harassment of her was going on in the years prior to the rape and trial.
-If she was being harassed by Tassi in years leading up to the trial, Gentileschi could have been portraying her feelings of the harassment in this painting.
-However, there is no evidence confirming either opinion.
+On the other hand, Gianni Papi stated his opinion that the two elders were meant to represent her father and her second teacher, Tassi, because it is thought that his harassment of her was going on in the years prior to the rape and trial.
+If she was being harassed by Tassi in the years leading up to the trial, Gentileschi could have been portraying her feelings of the harassment through this subject matter.

 Provenance

-The painting was in the collection of the artist Benedetto Luti by 1715, as he made mention of it in a letter that year to his patron Hofrat Bauer von Heffenstein, who was a councilor to Lothar Franz von Schönborn, archbishop of Mainz.
+The painting was in the collection of the artist Benedetto Luti by summer 1714.
+At that time he was copying it for Lothar Franz von Schönborn.
+He had mentioned it as a work of Orazio Gentileschi in a letter that year to his patron's assistent Hofrat Bauer von Heppenstein, who was a councilor to Lothar Franz von Schönborn, archbishop of Mainz.
 By 1719, the painting was part of the Schönborn collection.
 Joseph Heller's 1845 guidebook to the Schönborn collection at Pommersfelden included the first published attribution to Artemisia.